 Door Safety Net

 Access panels, hatches and open doors on parked airplanes can all be potential safety hazards for airline personnel unaware of the opening.
-In the past flight attendants and servicing staff have suffered injuries as a result of falls through these openings.
+In the past flight attendants and servicing staff have suffered injuries because of falls through these openings.
 Investigations have indicated that incidents of this nature are preventable by the proper and consistent use of barriers and by following strict airline policies and procedures.

-This particular example of Ground Support Equipment (often referred to as GSE) was a requirement bought to us by British Airways to keep their staff safe, and the example shown is the product we have made for them.
+This example of Ground Support Equipment (GSE) was a requirement bought to us by British Airways to keep their staff safe, and the example shown is the product we have made for them.

 Our dedicated staff went to BA and assessed the requirement and working along-side the BA design team we came up with this safety net.
-Obviously this particular net is designed for a specific range of aircraft, but a similar design can be adapted to fit any aircraft platform.
+This net is designed for a specific range of aircraft, but a similar design can be adapted to fit any aircraft platform.